 Most immigrants in California are documented residents.

-Immigration to California has slowed.
+Net immigration to California has slowed.

-The vast majority of California’s immigrants were born in Latin America (53%) and Asia (37%).
-California has sizeable populations of immigrants from dozens of countries; Mexico (4.3 million), the Philippines (812,000), and China (760,700) are the leading countries of origin.
-However, more than half (53%) of those arriving in the state between 2007 and 2011were born in Asia; only 31% came from Latin America.
+The vast majority of California’s immigrants were born in Latin America (52%) or Asia (39%).
+California has sizeable populations of immigrants from dozens of countries; leading countries of origin are Mexico (4.3 million), China (914,000), the Philippines (859,000), India (581,000), and Vietnam (507,000).
+However, most (53%) of those arriving between 2011 and 2015 came from Asia; only 22% came from Latin America.

-Most immigrants in California are working-age adults …
+Most immigrants in California are working-age adults.

 Eight of every ten immigrants (80%) in California are working-age adults (age 18 to 64), compared to four of every seven (57%) US-born California residents.
 This means that more than a third (34%) of working-age adults in the state are immigrants.

 California’s immigrants have both very low and very high levels of education.